 If you ever have a straight choice, the answer is simple—Haneda is actually located inside Metropolitan Tokyo and it’s a much nicer and better designed airport than Narita—which is located in a neighboring prefecture.

 Unfortunately, Air New Zealand and most long-haul flights that originate in New Zealand, fly to Narita.
-Thankfully, this will change from July 21st, 2017, when three of those ten scheduled Air NZ services will switch to Haneda Airport.
-If you can get the same fare on a flight to Haneda instead of Narita, take it.
+However, some do opt for Haneda, and if you can get the same fare on a flight to Haneda instead of Narita, take it.

 Tokyo as a stopover